 How can lawyers market themselves authentically and on social media?

 Authentic law firm marketing is the practice of speaking, writing, and behaving in a way that is transparent and genuine.
 Remember that followers are becoming increasingly savvy and can easily spot inauthenticity.
-Here are a few tips for embracing authenticity in your social media marketing.
+In a recent study, it was found that consumers prefer authentic social media marketing.
 Authenticity is absolutely essential nowadays.
 Seth Godin once said, “Authenticity in marketing is telling a story people want to hear, and then making the story a reality.”

-1. Just be real.
+1. Just Be Real

 Sounds simple enough, right?
 As an attorney, you are the product, so it’s important that people relate to you as an individual and professional.
 Let some of your personality shine through.
 By showing up and being real, you allow our audience to see themselves in your stories.
 They can see their own challenges and desires being echoed through what you share, thus making it easier for your audience to connect with you and feel closer to you.

-2. Show some vulnerability.
+2. Show Some Vulnerability

-3. Be consistent.
+3. Be Consistent

 You want to customize your various posts to the different platforms you use.
 This will help to ensure content is relevant and in the format that works best for those users.
 However, your values and your firm identity should always be the same.
 Have a brand voice and ensure it’s consistent across all of your social media content.
 And don’t forget to have a somewhat consistent posting schedule.
 Users may be turned away if they realize you rarely post.

-4. Develop and share valuable content.
+4. Develop and Share Valuable Content

-5. Skip the calls-to-action (CTAs) occasionally.
+5. Skip the Calls-to-action (CTAs) Occasionally

 The whole point of your marketing strategy (including social media) is to drive new client activity.
 However, not everything needs to revolve around generating another action.
 Play the long game by creating posts designed simply to resonate with followers and connect with your audience.
 Make sure your posts are a balance of those designed to generate leads and those shared simply to create positive moments with your audience.